pmorie/node-documentation/README.writing_cartridges.md

 this cartridge and others, and to OpenShift.
 The cartridge controlled variables are stored in the env directory and will be loaded after system provided environment variables but before your code is called.
-The system provided environment variables will be loaded and available to be used for all cartridge entry points.
+OpenShift provided environment variables will be loaded and available to be used for all cartridge entry points.

 *jwh: ruby 1.9 makes providing environments very easy.
 We should exploit that.*